nh2/u51/README.md

 If you like it, deploy it on a real WSGI webserver, e.g. using Gunicorn or Apache with mod-wsgi.

+Do not forget that you have to do that in order to get SSL connections; **if you don't, everyone on the network will be able to read your passwords.** You can also run it locally only and use an SSH port forward, of course.

 *And don't forget to set `DEBUG = False` once it runs!*